sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-architecture.md

 Additionally, component-specific interfaces (i.e. such as A, B, C, and D in {{fig-notional}}) are expected to be specified logically then bound to one or more specific implementations.
 This SHOULD be done for each capability related to the given SACM Component.

 ## SACM Roles
 This document suggests a variety of players in a cooperative ecosystem - we call these players SACM Components.
-SACM Components may be composed of other SACM Components, and each SACM Component plays one of several roles relevant to the ecosystem.
+SACM Components may be composed of other SACM Components, and each SACM Component plays one, or more, of several roles relevant to the ecosystem.
 Generally each role is either a consumer of information or a provider of information.
 The "Components, Capabilities, Interfaces, and Workflows" section provides more details about SACM Components that play these types of roles.

 ## Exploring An XMPP-based Solution
-In {{fig-detailed}}, we have a more detailed view of the architecture - one that fosters the development of a pluggable ecosystem of cooperative tools.
-Existing collection mechanisms (ECP/SWIMA included) can be brought into this architecture by specifying the interface of the collector and creating the XMPP-Grid Connector binding for that interface.
+{{fig-detailed}} depicts a more detailed view of the architecture - one that fosters the development of a pluggable ecosystem of cooperative tools.
+Existing collection mechanisms can be brought into this architecture by specifying the interface of the collector and creating the XMPP-Grid Connector binding for that interface.

-Additionally, while not directly depicted in {{fig-detailed}}, this architecture does allows point-to-point interfaces.
+Additionally, while not directly depicted in {{fig-detailed}}, this architecture does allow point-to-point interfaces.
 In fact, {{-xmppgrid}} provides brokering capabilities to facilitate such point-to-point data transfers).
 Additionally, each of the SACM Components depicted in {{fig-detailed}} may be a provider, a consumer, or both, depending on the workflow in context.

 ~~~~~~~~~~
   +----------+      +------+   +------------+